norm-norman/norm-norman/README.md

+🌐 More of a visual person?
+Check out my portfolio → [normcodes.dev](https://normcodes.dev)

 ```
  __    __   _______  __       __        ______      .___________. __    __   _______ .______       _______
 |  |  |  | |   ____||  |     |  |      /  __  \     |           ||  |  |  | |   ____||   _  \     |   ____|